 The dentist will pack you tooth socket with gauze and will ask you to bite down to stop the bleeding.
 If heavy bleeding continues after you use the gauze a few times, contact your oral surgeon.

-After oral surgery it's important to only eat soft foods that will not harm the effected area.
-You may receive self dissolving stiches that you will want to watch out for.
+After oral surgery, it’s important to only eat soft foods that will not harm the affected area.
+You may receive self-dissolving stitches that you will want to watch out for.
 So avoid all crunchy or hard foods.
 While still under the influence of anesthesia you should avoid all hot food or drinks, so as not to burn yourself.

 You may be prescribed antibiotics if you have had an infection.
 So take any antibiotics prescribed to you after surgery.